jorgebucaran/hyperapp/docs/mixins.md

 ## Intercepting Events

-This mixin adds a wildcard event that can be used to intercept any other event.
+This mixin adds an event that can be used to intercept any other event.

 ```jsx
 const catchThemAll = (events = []) => emit => ({